Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +-------+------------+---------------------------------------------------------------+

 .. note::
-   PX4 uses fields 1, 3, 5, and 7 from this sentence.
+   Maritime INS uses fields 1, 3, 5, and 7 from this sentence.

 2.1.1.4.
 VBW: Dual Ground/Water Speed